dharryc/WebDevFinal-Fall2024/README.md

 These combined get me another 62 points, which should be PLENTY.

 Honestly, I'm really excited for this assignment.
 I think it's going to be really cool to impliment a simple but professional looking site running for my family.
-I think it will provide useful services to my family, and honestly, as time goes on, I'll be able to keep updating it to make it better with every class I take.
+I think it will provide useful services to my family, and as time goes on, I'll be able to keep updating it to make it better with every class I take.